apache/pekko-http/docs/src/main/paradox/common/sse-support.md

 ```

 With **log-and-skip**:
-- Line 3 is logged and skipped.
-Line 4 is processed
+- The event with Line 3 is built and logged as oversized
+- Lines 3 and 4 are both skipped until the empty line
-- The event containing all of lines 1, 2, and 4 is emitted to the stream.
+- No event is emitted to the stream

 With **truncate**:
-- Line 3 is truncated as needed and line 4 is processed
-- The event containing all of lines 1 and 2, truncated line 3, and all of line 4 is emitted to the stream
+- The event with lines 1 and 2 (without Line 3) is emitted
+- Lines 3 and 4 are both skipped until the empty line

 With **dead-letter**:
-- The partial event (Lines 1 and 2) is sent to dead letters as `OversizedSseEvent(partialEvent: ServerSentEvent)`
+- The event with Line 3 is built and sent to dead letters as `OversizedSseEvent(event: ServerSentEvent)`
-- Lines 3 and 4 are skipped
+- Lines 3 and 4 are both skipped until the empty line
-- Parser resets and continues with the next event
+- No event is emitted to the stream

-This behavior prevents the application from running out of memory when processing very large events, as only the partial
+This behavior prevents the application from running out of memory when processing very large events, as the parser
-event up to the size limit is handled.
+immediately stops accumulating data once the size limit would be exceeded.

 #### Processing Order

 1. **First**: Individual lines are processed against `max-line-size`
-2. **Then**: Each line is added to the event builder, checking against `max-event-size`
+2. **Then**: Each line is added to the event builder, checking against `max-event-size` during accumulation
-3. **Finally**: Complete events are validated against `max-event-size`

-This means an event can have individual lines handled by the line-level strategy, then be subject to partial event
+This means an event can have individual lines handled by the line-level strategy, then be subject to event-level
-handling during building, and finally be subject to complete event-level handling.
+handling during building as lines are accumulated.

 For applications that need to handle very large messages (like blockchain data or detailed JSON payloads), consider
 setting `max-line-size = 0` and `max-event-size = 0` to disable limits entirely, or use one of the non-failing handling modes.